-As a rough indication, about 15 to 20 projects will be funded under this call, with costs of the individual projects ranging between EUR 20,000.00 and 300,000.00.
+As a rough indication, about 20 projects will be funded under this call, with costs of the individual projects ranging between EUR 50,000.00 and 300,000.00.
 Projects eligible for funding will range from less costly, focused disciplinary research to large consortia (e.g. working on integrated assessments).
 The duration of the projects will be between one and three years.

-04. Thematic areas
+4.0 Thematic areas

-Alongside the mitigation of climate change, reducing or moderating its negative effects - adaptation - is now a central part of the climate policy agenda.
+Alongside the mitigation of climate change, also adaptation, i.e. reducing or moderating negative effects of climate change, is a central part of the climate policy agenda.
 International bodies, national governments, municipalities, households, small enterprises, industry, and NGOs are among those seeking to identify mitigation and adaptation needs as well as policy entry points.
-As many commentators have noted, however, there is a discrepancy between the policies and research needed to promote and support adaptation and mitigation (and their interrelation) and what is currently available.
-There is also a lack of understanding of the institutional framework responsible for climate policy decisions.
+As many commentators have noted, however, there is a discrepancy between the policies and research needed to promote and support adaptation and mitigation (and their interrelation) and what is currently available

+Among other challenges, there is especially a lack of understanding of behavioural aspects and the institutional framework responsible for climate policy decisions.
 This research programme addresses these deficits, especially in the Austrian context.

-Proposals are invited that can contribute to achieving the aims of the programme in the following thematic fields (the target budget allocation within these themes is indicated as a % of the total budget):
+Proposals are invited that can contribute to achieving the aims of the programme in the following thematic fields (the target budget allocation within these themes is indicated as a percent of the total budget):

-- Understanding the climate system and the consequences of climate change (25%) - Responding to Austria's policy community (35%) - The human dimensions of climate change (30%) - Governance and transformation (10%)
+- Understanding the climate system and the consequences of climate change (25 %) - Responding to Austria's policy community (35 %) - The human dimensions of climate change (30 %) - Governance and transformation (10 %).